PatrickHollweck/AutoloaderTS/README.md

 ---

+## Loader Types

+There are 2 kinds of loaders this lib implements.

+1. DynamicImport-Autoloader (Recommended)

+    This Autoloader uses the `import(PATH)` function for import.

+    ```ts
+    const loader = Autoloader.dynamicImport();
+    ```

+2. NodeEval-Autoloader

+    This Autoloader uses the "node-eval" lib and uses the fs api to load and dynamically invoke files.

+    > The ? after the parameter means "optional"

+    ```ts
+    const loader = Autoloader.nodeEval(customCompilerOptions?, tsConfigFilePath?);
+    ```

+You can instantiate one of the other by choosing the correct main `AutoloaderTS` method.
+For one or the other you may have to pass some parameters.

+### ATTENTION: Schemantics!

+What I mean by this is: On the one loader you may need to pass a absolute path and on the other you can pass both a relative and a absolute path!

+Even tho both loader have the `SAME API!` the schemantics may not be the same!
+I hope to implement libary level compatability layers in the future, so both can be used as a "drop-in" replacement.

 #### Example

 To use the autoloader you first need to create a instance of it.
 Most of the library is async so make sure to handle it!